maxplomer/interview_coding_challenges/exponentiation_by_squaring/README.md

 #Exponentiation By Squaring

 Exponentiating by squaring is a method for fast computation of positive integer powers of a number.
-In comparing the [simple exponentiation](exp.rb) , the [recursive](exp_recursive.rb) and [while loop](exp_whileloop.rb) versions of exponentiation by squaring I received the following computation times for exp(2, 99999):
+In comparing the [simple ](exp.rb), [recursive](exp_recursive.rb) and [while loop](exp_whileloop.rb) versions of exponentiation by squaring I received the following computation times for exp(2, 99999):

 | Exponentiation Method        | Time (seconds)     |
 |------------------------------|--------------------|